banhpete/Notes-on-Git-Github/README.md

   - Shows the changes made in the file that were commited before.
 Git compares the new file with the old file.
   - Keep in mind that when you add a file to the staging index, the changes won't show in "git diff".
 You'll need to write "git diff  --staged".
   - You can compare two different version by doing "git diff commit#...commit#2....
+  - git diff by itself shows all the changes.
+If you're looking for a changes in a specfic file, then append the name of the file at the end.

+## Another Important Notes
+- Remember that files that start with "." do not show up in the folders, but it is there
+  - These files can be used to track empty directories which are not tracked in Git.
+Add some "." file to tell git, "Hey, I'm not empty, track me!".